 An official report of the GRE scores must be sent by ETS to OHSU.
 Verbal, Quantitative and Analytical Writing GRE scores of 153 (500 old scale), 148 (600 old scale) and 4.5 or above, respectively, will generally be considered acceptable for admission.
 Applicants with scores below those levels may still be considered dependent upon other application strengths; however those will require special review by the admissions committee.
 The GRE requirement is waived for students who are currently enrolled in or graduated from, within the past three years, the OHSU Dietetic Internship program with a GPA of 3.5 or above.
 The institution code for OHSU is 4865 (Department code can be 0601, 0628, or 0699).

-The TOEFL is required for all International Students who do not speak English as a native language and do not have a bachelor's or master's degree from a US institution.
-In general, the Graduate Programs in Human Nutrition minimum scores for admission are 600 paper-based, 250 computer based, and 100 Internet-based.
+An English proficiency exam, such as the TOEFL or IELTS, is required for all International Students who do not speak English as a native language and do not have a bachelor's or master's degree from a US institution.
+In general, the Graduate Programs in Human Nutrition accepts minimum scores of 600 paper-based, 250 computer based, and 100 Internet-based for the TOEFL, or a minimum 6.5 for the IELTS.

 Applicants must submit a $50.00 application fee.
 Checks should be made payable to the Graduate Programs in Human Nutrition.
 The application fee is wavied for current OHSU dietetic interns.